Dileep Nair

+Education

 Nair completed a bachelor's degree in mechanical engineering from McGill University in Montreal in 1973.
 From 1974, he worked in Singapore's Housing and Development Board.
 And in 1979, he joined the Administrative Service, working in the Ministry of Finance.
 During his time in the finance ministry, he earned a master's degree in public administration from Harvard Kennedy School at Harvard University in the United States.

+Career

 In 1986, Nair rose to the post of Deputy Secretary at the Ministry of Trade and Industry where he was involved in the Uruguay Round of General Agreement on Tariffs and Trade (GATT) negotiations, as well as with the Association of Southeast Asian Nations (ASEAN).
 From 1989 to 1997, Nair was Singapore's Deputy Secretary at the Ministry of Defence.
 In 1997, he left the civil service to become the CEO of the Post Office Savings Bank of Singapore; the bank was acquired in 1998 by the Development Bank of Singapore and Nair stayed on as DBS's Managing Director.

 Nair was appointed to a five-year term as United Nations Under-Secretary-General for Internal Oversight Services on 24 April 2000, succeeding Karl Paschke in that position.
 In 2000, he wanted to determine vulnerability of the United Nations' Oil-for-Food Programme for Iraq.
 Benon Sevan, the head of the programme, along with UN Deputy Secretary-General Louise Frechette, rejected any such investigation, claiming that it would be too expensive to be worthwhile.